 Symptoms/Injuries After Eye Contact: Concrete may cause immediate or delayed irritation or inflammation.
 Eye contact with wet concrete can cause moderate eye irritation, chemical burns and blindness.
 Eye exposures require immediate first aid and medical attention to prevent significant damage to the eye.
+Causes permanent damage to the cornea, iris, or conjunctiva.

 Symptoms/Injuries After Ingestion: May cause burns or irritation of the linings of the mouth, throat, and gastrointestinal tract.
-Chronic Symptoms: May cause cancer by inhalation.
+Chronic Symptoms: Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
+May cause cancer by inhalation.
+Repeated inhalation of iron oxide dust can cause siderosis a benign condition.
 Some studies show that exposure to respirable crystalline silica (without silicosis) or that the disease silicosis may be associated with the increased incidence of several autoimmune disorders such as scleroderma (thickening of the skin), systemic lupus erythematosus, rheumatoid arthritis and diseases affecting the kidneys.
 Silicosis increases the risk of tuberculosis.
 Some studies show an increased incidence of chronic kidney disease and end-stage renal disease in workers exposed to respirable crystalline silica.